How to Increase Sales When Revenue Growth Flattens

 - What is working / what is not working?

-- What should we do more of and what should we do less of?
+- Then, what should we do more of and what should we do less of?

-- What are we planning that is different from last year, and what will be the associated revenue impact (and time to impact) with each of these changes?
+- Are we planning something that is different from last year, and what will be the associated revenue impact (and time to impact) with each of these changes?

 - How can we improve in how we monitor our progress in an open, direct and more measurable way?